IanP07/Soar-Quickstart/docs/index.md

 !!! note
     By default, this project works under the assumption that a team is using a 3 odometry pod setup and a mecanum drivetrain.
-While modifications can be made for teams that are using different localization options, it is reccomended that you stick to the above configuration for ease of use
+While modifications can be made for teams that are using different localization options, it is reccomended that you stick to the above configuration for ease of use.

 Simply download or clone the <a href="https://google.com" target="_blank" rel="noopener noreferrer">Quickstart</a>
 and open it an IDE of your choice.

 Alternatively, run ```git clone https://github.com/The-Founders-Academy/IntoTheDeep2025Fork``` in a terminal window.

-## Mecanum Drive Constants
+## MecanumConfigs Constants

 To make sure that this codebase works with every type of robot, some information must be provided in the ```MecanumDrive``` and